Steakhouses in Philadelphia: The Ultimate Guide

 Not too long ago, the steakhouse was the only American restaurant that mattered.

-In most towns, in most cities, there was the steakhouse — the place where you went for your anniversary, to celebrate that big promotion — and then there was everywhere else.
-Steakhouses were synonymous with fine dining, class and expense.
+In most towns and in most cities, there was the steakhouse — the place where you went for your anniversary or to celebrate that big promotion — and then there was everywhere else.
+Steakhouses were synonymous with fine dining, class, and expense.
 They were the original destination restaurants.

 American cities are full of destination restaurants now, and almost none of them are traditional steakhouses.
-Our current obsession with technique, unusual ingredients and flashy presentations do no favors to the steakhouse.
+Our current obsession with technique, specialty ingredients, and flashy presentations does no favors to the steakhouse.

-There’s still something admirable about a great steakhouse, something comforting in its white-tablecloth predictability, luxe appointments and dedication to a single style.
-Something reassuring about a menu that you can read with your eyes closed.
+There’s still something admirable about a great steakhouse, something comforting in its white-tablecloth predictability, luxe appointments, and dedication to a single style.
+There is something reassuring about a menu that you can read with your eyes closed.
 And let’s be honest: There are times when you’ve got a hunger that nothing but a thick-cut steak, perfectly cooked, will satisfy.

 So, whether you’re craving something from one of Philly’s classic steakhouses, a plate from the new guard, or an adventurous Brazilian/Argentine churrascaria take, this list has everything you need when that hunger hits you.